Quick Links

 Upon the initial meeting with your business partners, get an idea of what they need and what they are looking to gain through your B2B transactions.
 Do your retailers need products by a certain time, or are they planning a mid-year sale that will see an increase in sales demand for a particular product line?
 This way, you can foster relationships and reduce things like miscommunication down the line.

 You should feel comfortable giving regular feedback to your associates, as this will help you improve and create solutions for future mistakes that may occur.
-Trusting relationships are likely to be more beneficial in the long term for wholesalers, and can provide the greatest value to customers with lower costs and generate significant profits for each party.
-Studies have shown that retailers who trusted their suppliers were 12 per cent more likely to carry their products in the future and were also 22 per cent less likely to go looking for alternative suppliers, so it’s extremely beneficial to your business to develop a rapport with your retailers.
+Trusting relationships are likely to be more beneficial in the long term for wholesalers, and these benefits will trickle down to the end consumer, leading to more satisfied customers and higher profits for all parties.

 8. Develop a marketing plan for your business